-If you’re talking about cake, the classic British cake recipe has to be a Victoria sponge of course.
-Sandwiched with jam and dusted with icing sugar, this simple yet delicious cake is everyone’s favourite.
-Why not make a slow cooker Victoria sponge and there’s no need to hover in the kitchen watching your oven, any level of baker can do this!
+Make a slow cooker Victoria sponge cake and there’s no need to hover in the kitchen watching your oven, any level of baker can do this plus it saves on energy!

-Baking in your crockpot
+Baking in your slow cooker

 Baking in the slow cooker is so convenient, there is less risk of burning and you can do something else while it bakes.
-It is also very forgiving if you aren’t a regular baker!

 I have loads of slow cooker cakes here on my blog, subscribe today so you don’t miss any of them, and look at my slow cooker desserts archives for all the recipes.